davidvenuto/JavaSyntaxHighlighter/PROJECTPLAN.md

+# Data Collection
-# Data Collection: Gather a large dataset of source code files
+Gather a large dataset of source code files

 # Preprocessing
 Parse the source code to identify and label the syntactic elements like classes, variables, constants, functions, etc.